Skip to content Skip to navigation Skip to footer

 To edit a route between one waypoint and another, click the line that connects them.
 Follow the directions to move the route to the desired position.

-7. When satisfied with your ride, click OK at the bottom of the screen.
+7. When satisfied with your ride, click DONE in the upper right hand corner.
 This will open a pop-up menu where you can name the route.
+You can also change the color for the route and any notes you wish to add.

-To edit the waypoints in your route, click on the waypoint from the pop-up menu.
+To edit the waypoints in your route, go to your planned ride and click the pencil icon.

-8. When satisfied with your route, select SAVE.
+8. When satisfied with your route, select DONE.

 9. The route will save.
-You can access your new ride and other planned rides by navigating to the RIDES tab, then selecting ROUTES.
+You can access your new ride and other planned rides by navigating to the RIDES tab and selecting ROUTES.

 There are several ways to load your planned route to the vehicle display.
-On vehicles with 2019 and newer Ride Command displays, you can transfer a ride to your vehicle by pairing a Bluetooth® device to your vehicle.
-For more information, read Connecting Bluetooth® Devices to 2019 and Newer Ride Command Displays or Syncing RIDE COMMAND DATA
+On vehicles with a 2019 and newer 7" Display powered by RIDE COMMAND, you can transfer a ride to your vehicle via USB or tethering.
+For instructions on syncing data between the RIDE COMMAND Cloud and your vehicle with your phone, read Syncing RIDE COMMAND Data

 To download and transfer a route via USB, follow these steps.

-1. Go to the RIDES/PLACES tab on the RIDE COMMAND homepage.
+1. Go to the RIDES/PLACES tab on the RIDE COMMAND homepage and then select ROUTES.

 2. Select your ride(s) and choose DOWNLOAD in the pop-up menu.